Viral Throat Infections

 Mild pain relief will help to keep your temperature down and our pain minimal, and throat lozenges can help to numb the tissues of throat and aid swallowing and relieve pain.

-It is very helpful to avoid dry or smoky atmospheres as this will exacerbate your symptoms and may prolong your illness.
 For most people, these measures do help relieve some of the symptoms but they don’t cure the infection and nature will have to take its course.
 Viral throat infections generally don’t last longer than a week, but if your symptoms do worsen after this time, especially after following the treatment measures, please see your doctor as your may have developed a bacterial throat infection that may need anti-biotic treatment.

 Viral throat infections are very common and are usually not harmful in the long term and it is usually recommended to get some rest, take mild pain killers and drink plenty of fluids to overcome the complaint or just to ride-out the illness.